DeepWok/mase/machop/sphinx_docs/source/modules/labs/lab_1.md

 # Preparation and installations

-Make sure you have read and understood the installation of the framework in [Get-started-on-local-machines-software-only](../Get-started-on-local-machines-software-only.md).
+Make sure you have read and understood the installation of the framework detailed [here](https://deepwok.github.io/mase/modules/documentation/getting_started.html).

 Both streams (software and hardware) would start from software first.
 We are starting with simple toy networks that can train on most laptops.